amazon-science/contrastive-controlled-mt/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This library is licensed under the CDLA-Sharing-1.0 License.